thiagola92/ez-curved-lines-2d/README.md

 - [x] BUG FIXES: missing / empty curve
 - [x] Right click removes a (control-) point from the selected shape
 - [x] Show a hint on closest point on curve if distance to that point is smaller that N pixels (N=15)
-- [ ] Determine on which curve segment that point resides
+- [x] Determine on which curve segment that point resides
-- [ ] Double click adds a point to the selected shape's curve at either on-segment hint-point (if present) or mouse position
+- [x] Double click adds a point to the selected shape's curve at either on-segment hint-point (if present) or mouse position
+- [ ] Show gui-hints next to mouse pointer ("double click adds node, hold shift does X, etc")
 - [ ] Convert DrawablePath2D's to ScalableVectorShape2D's with button
+- [ ] Rename dock to "Scalable Shapes 2D"
+- [ ] Add an Enable Edit/Disable Edit toggle to dock
+- [ ] Add a Show/Hide GUI hints toggle to dock
 - [ ] Update SVG importer settings

 ### Could have
 - [ ] Expand bottom dock to supply handle-manipulation buttons (use inkscape icons)